CarbonicSoda/vscode-latex-breakline/README.md

 A very simple and minimal extension that fits $\LaTeX$ document lines into a width of 80 characters, similar to using Prettier to format Markdown.

+To run the command, press `Ctrl+Alt+Shift+B` chord to `Ctrl+Alt+Shift+L`.
+Alternatively, open the command palette and run `LaTeX: Break Lines`.

+It is recommended to run formatter after breaking lines e.g. LaTeX Indent.

 > Nah, it's way too simple to bother writing a detailed README etc...
 Just try
 > it out.